noweh/noweh/README.md

 <br>

-I am [Julien SCHMITT](https://twitter.com/Noweh95), Backend Software Engineer from France.
+I am [Julien SCHMITT](https://twitter.com/Noweh95), Lead Backend Engineer from France.

 With more than 15 years of experience in Information Technology, I acquired and developed skills in many areas:
  - Back-end development (PHP7/8, Symfony and Laravel Frameworks, Node.js),